What is it?

 Highlights Stretch: Lifts or suppresses the luminance wherever required, with the range affected specified by the Threshold lo and Threshold hi controls.
 The Stretch variable controls the amount of adjustment

-The clip can be set to be hard, medium, soft or desaturation mode
+With “Custom” and “EBU 103”, the RGB clip can be set to hard, medium, soft, desaturation or constant hue mode

 Set and limit luma (Y) positive and negative excursions independently